marieslo/personal_site/README.md

 # Personal Site
-### This is a simplified personal website showcasing background, skills, projects, and contact information.
+### This is a simplified informal personal website showcasing background and contact information.

 ## Tech Stack